The sky-high net worth of 'Vanderpump Rules' cast members

 In addition to her income from the show, Madix earns hefty profits from co-authoring Sandoval’s cocktail book, Fancy AF Cocktails: Drink Recipes from a Couple of Professional Drinkers.

 She has also appeared in movies such as Anger Management (2014), Dirty Dealing 3D (2018), Waking Up with Strangers (2018) and Dead End (2019).
-All this contributed to her net worth of USD 1 million (INR 8 crore approx.), as reported by Celebrity Net Worth.
+All this contributed to her net worth of USD 1 million, as reported by Celebrity Net Worth.

 Brittany Cartwright

-An actor, model and social media influencer, Cartwright has amassed a net worth of USD 1 million (INR 8 crore approx.), as per Celebrity Net Worth.
+An actor, model and social media influencer, Cartwright has amassed a net worth of USD 1 million, as per Celebrity Net Worth.

 She is mostly known for her appearances in Vanderpump Rules: Jax and Brittany Take Kentucky (2017), God Bless the Broken Road (2018) and Basically Stassi (2019).
 She also starred in the 2012 music video of “Drinking Side of Country” by Bucky Covington featuring Shooter Jennings.

 Cartwright’s wealth includes accumulated profits from her acting projects, reality TV career and several endorsements.
-She is reportedly paid around USD 10,000 to USD 20,000 (INR 8 – 16 crore approx.) for her public appearances.
+She is reportedly paid around USD 10,000 to USD 20,000 for her public appearances.

 Additionally, the actor became the spokesperson of the fitness company Jenny Craig in 2022.
 As a part of the brand collaboration, Cartwright has participated in the company’s Max Up program.
 She also runs a podcast titled When Reality Hits With Jax And Brittany, along with her former VPR co-star and husband Jax Taylor.